ChunMinChang/blog/_posts/2020-04-13-summary-of-cubeb-oxidation-on-mac-os.md

 - The test coverage is enlarged to almost 80%
   - The left 20% are mostly logs
   - The amount of the regression bugs is pretty low
-    - The number of bugs are introduced by new *Rust* API is kept in single digits
+    - The number of bugs introduced by new *Rust* API is kept in single digits

 ### Data-racing issues